tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
 1. If an ESNIKeys response arrives before an A or AAAA response, and the ESNIKeys
-response contains a full address, clients should initiate TLS with ESNI to the
+response contains a "host_pointer" extension with a full address, clients SHOULD
-provided address(es).
+initiate TLS with ESNI to the provided address(es).

-2. If an A or AAAA response arrives before the ESNIKeys response, clients should
+2. If an A or AAAA response arrives before the ESNIKeys response, clients SHOULD
 wait up to CD seconds before initiating TLS to either address.
 (Clients may begin
 TCP connections in this time.
 QUIC connections should wait.)
 If an ESNIKeys
-  response does not arrive in this time, clients should initiate TLS without ESNI
+response does not arrive in this time, clients SHOULD initiate TLS without ESNI
 to the provided address(es).

-3. If an ESNIKeys response arrives before this time, and if the address netmask
+3. If an ESNIKeys response with a "host_pointer" extension arrives before this time,
-matches that in the corresponding A or AAAA response, then clients should initiate
+and if the address netmask matches that in the corresponding A or AAAA response,
-TLS with ESNI to said address(es).
-(An ESNIKeys record with a full address has a
+then clients SHOULD initiate TLS with ESNI to said address(es).
+(An ESNIKeys record
-  full netmask, and therefore the match must be exact.)
-Clients may delay this
+with a full address has a full netmask, and therefore the match must be exact.)
-  check until both A and AAAA responses arrive, or if a Resolution Delay timeout
+Clients MAY delay this check until both A and AAAA responses arrive, or if a
-  occurs, according to {{RFC8305}}.
+Resolution Delay timeout occurs, according to {{RFC8305}}.

 4. If the address netmask does not match the corresponding A or AAAA response,
-and the A or AAAA response yielded a terminal CNAME that matches ESNIKeys.host_pointer.name,
+and the A or AAAA response yielded a terminal CNAME that matches host_pointer.name,
-then clients should initiate TLS using ESNI to the address(es) in the A or AAAA records.
+then clients SHOULD initiate TLS using ESNI to the address(es) in the A or AAAA records.

 5. If the address netmask does not match the corresponding A or AAAA response,
-and neither the A or AAAA queries yielded a CNAME that matches ESNIKeys.host_pointer.name,
+and neither the A or AAAA queries yielded a CNAME that matches host_pointer.name,
-clients should resolve the address of ESNIKeys.host_pointer.name using an
+clients SHOULD resolve the address of host_pointer.name using an
 address type that matches the A or AAAA response.
-Clients should initiate TLS
+Clients SHOULD initiate TLS
 using ENSI to the resulting address(es) when A or AAAA resolution completes.

-6. If the ESNIKeys.host_pointer address set is empty, clients should resolve the
+6. If the "host_pointer" address set is empty, clients SHOULD resolve the
-address(es) of ESNIKeys.host_pointer.name and initiate TLS to the resulting address(es).
+address(es) of host_pointer.name and initiate TLS with ESNI to the resulting
+address(es).

 7. In all other cases, raise an error.
 ~~~